Radioactivity in the air

 Monitoring and cooperation

-By monitoring the air and prescipitation, we can also detect minor increases in radioactivity in the environment and report them immediately to the responsible federal ministry.
+By monitoring the air and precipitation, we can also detect minor increases in radioactivity in the environment and report them immediately to the responsible federal ministry.
 If conspicuous measured values occur, these are exchanged within the European and international framework via the EU and the IAEA and the population is informed.
 In addition, the radioactivity laboratories worldwide are also in direct contact with each other and exchange information.

-More details on environmental and food monitoring in Austria from 2017 to 2019, as well as 2020, can be found in our joint report with the Ministries of Climate Protection and Health.
-You can find the report at the bottom of this page under Downloads.
+More details on environmental and food monitoring in Austria can be found in our joint report with the Ministries of Climate Protection and Health.
+You can find the report at the bottom of this page Downloads.

 Radioactivity in wood fuels and their ashes